joakimbeng/AnimatedBorderMenus/README.md

 Animated Border Menus
 =========

+**N.B.** This is a version adapted to [AngularJS](http://angularjs.org), for the original see [codrops/AnimatedBorderMenus](https://github.com/codrops/AnimatedBorderMenus).

 A tutorial on how to create a off-canvas icon navigation with an animated border effect.

 [Article on Codrops](http://tympanus.net/codrops/?p=16556)

 [Demo](http://tympanus.net/Tutorials/AnimatedBorderMenus/)

 Integrate or build upon it for free in your personal or commercial projects.
 Don't republish, redistribute or sell "as-is".

 [License](http://tympanus.net/codrops/licensing/)